GWR Castle Class 4073 ~ 7037

 GWR/BR Castle Class 4073 ~ 7037

-These drawings form part of the 36 different versions included in the project.
+36 different versions are included in the project.
 From 7 different cab variations to 4 different backheads, 4 bogies, etc We've done our very best to make this the most comprehensive GWR/BR Castle build ever made.
 Coupled with our well established quality of construction, finish and running, you won't find a better model to own!

 tenders at the paint shop